 The Division Director of the DSS will have authorized signature authority for all accounts set up within the DSS (this includes all accounts under DSS Departments and Programs).
 The Division Director will also have “unlimited” signature authority, there is no set limit unless stated by the President or Chief of Staff.

-DSS Department/Program Manager and Supervisors will have authorized signature authority for all accounts set up within their Department/Program and will a limit set at $50,000.
+DSS Department/Program Managers and Supervisors have authorized signature authority for all accounts setup within their Department/Program.
+Their limit is set at $50,000.
 Any signatures needed for amounts above $50,000 will be forward to the Division Director for review.

 - Develop, organize, implement and coordinate the overall financial accounting functions using proficient skills and knowledge

 - Design a system of checks and balances to decrease the likelihood of errors and irregularities.